SunTT-DOC/PremPS/README.md

 **inputfiles/:** parameter files that will be called in PremPS.py.

-**Example/:** an example for running PremPS.py, which jobid is 2020100417132606935696574.
+**example/:** an example for running PremPS.py, which jobid is 2020100417132606935696574.
 When you need to submit a job, you need to make a directory with .input (the format should be consistent with the jobid.input) and .pdb in it.

-**PremPS.R:** code for producing figures and tables in the PremPS article.

-**Files/:** files of S5296 and each test set that will be called in PremPS.R (need to change the working directory).
+## Datasets releases

+**S5296:** the training set for parameterizing PremPS model and it contains 5,296 single mutations.

+**S2648:** the forward mutataions in S5296.

+**S921:** the independent test set for parameterizing PremPS model and it contains 921 single mutations from 54 proteins.

+**Eight test sets/:** test sets used to estimate the performance of PremPS and compare with other methods.

 </font>